kadadevelopers/kada-network-sdk/README.md

-# YMG Ads Network SDK
+# KADA Ads Network SDK
 A library for displaying ads from multiple ad networks

 # Installation